cperezep/adventour/README.md

+## Basic Responsive Design Principles

+1. **FLUID GRIDS AND LAYOUTS**
+To allow content to easily adapt to the current viewport width used to browse the website.
+Uses **%** rather than **px** for all layout-related things.

+2. **FLEXIBLE/RESPONSIVE IMAGES**
+Images behave differently than text content, and so we need to ensure that they also adapt nicely to the current viewport.
+Make images flexible by defining their dimensions in percentages rather than fixed units like pixels.
+Images usually make up the biggest part of our website's size, in terms of megabytes, and so we should optimize the images for different width.

+3. **MEDIA QUERIES**
+To change styles on certain viewport widths (breakpoints), allowing us to create different version of our website for different widths.

+#### LAYOUT TYPES
+Three major ways of laying out a webpage or app.
+1. **Float Layouts (OLD)**
+Simply put a bunch of boxes side by side using floats.
+2. **Flexbox**
+Offers an amazing way of laying out elements in a one dimensional row.
+3. **CSS GRID**
+Is perfect for creating the overall layout of a page in a fully-fledged 2D grid.

 ### CSS Architecture
-7-1 Pattern: 7 folders and one main SASS file to import all the files that are in these folders.
+**7-1 Pattern**: 7 folders and one main SASS file to import all the files that are in these folders.

-* Base folder: Which is where we're going to put our basic projects definitions as project boilerplate.
+* **base folder**: Which is where we're going to put our basic projects definitions as project boilerplate.
-  * Base partial (_base.scss): This file will be for the real low level basics, such as resets and styles.This file sbould be a partial.
+  * Base partial (_base.scss): This file will be for the real low level basics, such as resets and styles.
+This file should be a partial.
 Partial files always start with an underscore.
   * Animations, typography, utilities partials.
-* Abstract folder: We're only going to put code that's not going to output any CSS: Variables, mixins, functions and stuff like that.
+* **abstract folder**: We're only going to put code that's not going to output any CSS: Variables, mixins, functions and stuff like that.
-* Components folder: We're going to create one file for each component.
+* **components folder**: We're going to create one file for each component.
 Components: Reusable building blocks that make up our website, which are independent and reusable everywhere across our website.
-* Layout folder: For each piece of the global layout of the entire project (global footer, header, etc).
+* **layout folder**: For each piece of the global layout of the entire project (global footer, header, etc).
-* page folder: Specific styles for a specific page.
+* **page folder**: Specific styles for a specific page.
-* themes folder: For web apps with different themes.
+* **themes folder**: For web apps with different themes.
-* vendors folder: Where we can put third party CSS (i.e bootstrap, icon system, animation framework).
+* **vendors folder**: Where we can put third party CSS (i.e bootstrap, icon system, animation framework).

 ## Cascade and Specificity
-Process of combining different stylesheets and resolving conflicts between different CSS rules and declarations, when more than one rule applies to a certaint element.
+Process of combining different style sheets and resolving conflicts between different CSS rules and declarations, when more than one rule applies to a certain element.

 ### Author Declarations
-CSS that we the developers write, declarations that we put in stylesheets are called Author Declarations
+CSS that we the developers write, declarations that we put in style sheets are called Author Declarations

 ### User Declarations
-CSS coming from the user, ie: When the user changes the font size in the browser, then this is User CSS.
+CSS coming from the user, i.e. When the user changes the font size in the browser, then this is User CSS.

 ### Browser Declarations (User Agent)
-Default style in elements, i.e: anchor tag (blue and underline)
+Default style in elements, i.e. anchor tag (blue and underline)

 ### IMPORTANCE > SPECIFICITY > SOURCE ORDER

-### IMPORTANTE
+### IMPORTANCE
-* 1. User !important declarations.
+1. User !important declarations.

-* 2. Author !important declarations.
+2. Author !important declarations.

-* 3. Author declarations.
+3. Author declarations.

-* 4. User declarations.
+4. User declarations.

-* 5. Default browser declarations.
+5. Default browser declarations.

-Same importante? ->
+Same importance? ->

 ### SPECIFICITY
-* 1. Inline styles.
+1. Inline styles.

-* 2. IDs.
+2. IDs.

-* 3. Classes, pseudo-classes, attribute.
+3. Classes, pseudo-classes, attribute.

-* 4. Elements, pseudo-elements.
+4. Elements, pseudo-elements.

 Same specificity? ->